Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 - Problems with our own Flask code, such as broken syntax or buggy features
 - Our database not being connected or initialized properly
-- Our Heroku machine not downloading and installing the correct dependencies
+- Our Render machine not downloading and installing the correct dependencies
-- Heroku.com itself being down, or improper use of Heroku tools
+- Render.com itself being down, or improper use of Render tools

 In those situations, here is a starting point for debugging and determining what is causing the deployment error: